Your truck is rated to handle what you’re towing. You made sure of that.

-Not only is your vehicle not designed to operate in this matter, it also poses several hazards, including:
+Not only is squat inefficient and uncomfortable, but it also poses several other hazards, including:

 Front tires account for the majority of braking power and steering.
-When the weight of the vehicle is primarily on the rear tires, and not distributed to all four tires, braking and steering can become compromised.
+When the weight of the vehicle is primarily on the rear tires, braking and steering can become compromised.

 When the rear of the vehicle squats down, the front of the vehicle angles up, resulting in improper headlight aim.
 Even a slight degree of change can make a huge difference 500 feet down the road.

 Minor bumps and dips in the road are amplified when your vehicle is loaded – making your drive uncomfortable.

 One strong burst of wind can make your whole vehicle or trailer sway.
 When over-corrected or ignored, it can trigger a chain reaction that may lead to a total loss of control.